ufosanchez/http5110/README.md

 # http5110
 Repo to store files from HTTP5110

-Description: This repo is for storing some information for the class for Web Development that I am taking on Wednesdays
+Description: This repo is for storing some information for the class for Intro to Web Development that I am taking on Wednesdays

 Instructions:
 1. Go to class